ubccr/xdmod/docs/cloud.md

 - Average Root Volume Storage Reserved Weighed By Wall Hours (Bytes)
   - The average amount of root volume disk space (in bytes) reserved by running sessions, weighted by wall hours.
 - Average Wall Hours per Session
-  - The average wall ime that a session was running, in hours
+  - The average wall time that a session was running, in hours
 - Core Hours: Total
   - The total number of core hours consumed by running sessions
 - Number of Sessions Ended